-- (a) A mandatory instruction sign shall be provided to identify a location beyond which an aircraft taxiing or vehicle shall not proceed unless authorised by the aerodrome control tower. - (b) Mandatory instruction signs shall include runway designation signs, category I, II or III holding position signs, runway-holding position signs, road-holding position signs and NO ENTRY signs. - Note: Specifications for road-holding position signs can be found in OTAR 191.259. - (c) A runway designation sign shall be used with a pattern "A" runway-holding position marking at a taxiway/runway intersection or a runway/runway intersection. - (d) A runway-holding position marking in pattern "B" shall be accompanied by a holding position sign in category I, II, or III. - (e) A runway-holding position sign shall be added to a pattern "A" runway-holding position marking at a runway-holding position established in accordance with OTAR 191.173. - Note: Specifications for runway-holding position marking can be found in OTAR 191.163 (c). - (f) At a taxiway/runway intersection, a runway designation sign shall be supplemented with a location sign in the outboard (furthest from the taxiway) position, as appropriate. - Note: For more information on the characteristics of location signs, see OTAR 191.253. - (g) When entering into a restricted area is prohibited, a NO ENTRY sign shall be displayed. - (h) A runway designation sign shall be located on each side of the runway-holding position marking facing the direction of approach to the runway at a taxiway/runway intersection or a runway/runway intersection.
+- (a) A mandatory instruction sign shall be provided to identify a location beyond which an aircraft taxiing or vehicle shall not proceed unless authorised by the aerodrome control tower. - (b) Mandatory instruction signs shall include runway designation signs, category I, II or III holding position signs, runway-holding position signs, road-holding position signs and NO ENTRY signs. - Note: Specifications for road-holding position signs can be found in OTAR 191.259. - (c) A runway designation sign shall be used with a pattern "A" runway-holding position marking at a taxiway/runway intersection or a runway/runway intersection. - (d) A runway-holding position marking in pattern "B" shall be accompanied by a holding position sign in category I, II, or III. - (e) A runway-holding position sign shall be added to a pattern "A" runwayholding position marking at a runway-holding position established in accordance with OTAR 191.173. - Note: Specifications for runway-holding position marking can be found in OTAR 191.163 (c). - (f) At a taxiway/runway intersection, a runway designation sign shall be supplemented with a location sign in the outboard (furthest from the taxiway) position, as appropriate. - Note: For more information on the characteristics of location signs, see OTAR 191.253. - (g) When entering into a restricted area is prohibited, a NO ENTRY sign shall be displayed. - (h) A runway designation sign shall be located on each side of the runwayholding position marking facing the direction of approach to the runway at a taxiway/runway intersection or a runway/runway intersection.

-- (i) A category I, II, or III holding position sign shall be located on each side of the runway-holding position marking facing the direction of the approach to the critical area. - (j) A NO ENTRY sign shall be placed at the beginning of the area where entry is prohibited, on each side of the taxiway, as viewed by the pilot. - (k) A runway-holding position sign shall be placed on each side of the runway-holding position established in accordance with 191.161 (c), facing the approach to the obstacle limitation surface or ILS/MLS critical/sensitive area, as applicable. - (I) A mandatory instruction sign shall be composed of a white inscription on a red background. - (m) Where the conspicuity of the inscription on a mandatory instruction sign needs to be increased due to environmental or other factors, the outside edge of the white inscription shall be supplemented by a black outline measuring 10 mm in width for runway codes 1 and 2, and 20 mm in width for runway codes 3 and 4. - (n) The inscription on a runway designation sign shall consist of the runway designations of the intersecting runway adequately oriented with respect to the viewing position of the sign, except that a runway designation sign installed in the vicinity of a runway extremity may display only the runway designation of the concerned runway extremity. - (o) The inscription on a category I, II, III, joint II/III or joint I/II/III holding position sign shall consist of the runway designator followed by CAT I, CAT III, CAT III, CAT II/III or CAT I/II/III, as applicable. - (p) The inscription on a NO ENTRY sign shall conform to the format shown in Figure 36.
+- A category I, II, or III holding position sign shall be located on each side of the runway-holding position marking facing the direction of the approach to the critical area. - (j) A NO ENTRY sign shall be placed at the beginning of the area where entry is prohibited, on each side of the taxiway, as viewed by the pilot. - (k) A runway-holding position sign shall be placed on each side of the runwayholding position established in accordance with 191.161 (c), facing the approach to the obstacle limitation surface or ILS/MLS critical/sensitive area, as applicable. - (I) A mandatory instruction sign shall be composed of a white inscription on a red background. - (m) Where the conspicuity of the inscription on a mandatory instruction sign needs to be increased due to environmental or other factors, the outside edge of the white inscription shall be supplemented by a black outline measuring 10 mm in width for runway codes 1 and 2, and 20 mm in width for runway codes 3 and 4. - (n) The inscription on a runway designation sign shall consist of the runway designations of the intersecting runway adequately oriented with respect to the viewing position of the sign, except that a runway designation sign installed in the vicinity of a runway extremity may display only the runway designation of the concerned runway extremity. - (o) The inscription on a runway-holding position sign at a runway-holding position established in accordance with 191.89 shall consist of the taxiway designation and a number. - (p) The inscription on a runway-holding position sign shall confirm to the format shown in Figure 36. - (q) The inscription on a category I, II, III, joint II/III or joint I/II/III holding position sign shall consist of the runway designator followed by CAT I, CAT II, CAT III, CAT II/III or CAT I/II/III, as applicable. - (r) The inscription on a NO ENTRY sign shall conform to the format shown in Figure 36.